PatrickBziuk/seez/README.md

 Seez is my lyrical identity.
 My shadow truth-teller.
 The part of me that still believes words can heal, or at least bleed cleanly.

-If bziuk.com is where I build the future, seez.eu is where I bury the past and sing over the grave.
+If seez.eu is where I build the future, seez.eu is where I bury the past and sing over the grave.

 And maybe, just maybe, help someone else feel a little less alone in their own chaos.